 Google gives developers of Android, iOS, and Web Apps the tools to encode their app for spatial audio, both the physical and virtual kind.
 As long as you have the right setup — either multiple speakers placed in strategic locations or headphones that support virtual surround — it works.

-Tidal also supports spatial audio using Dolby logic, and if you play a song that has the Dolby logo on the cover art you get the same feeling.
+Tidal also supports spatial audio using Dolby Atmos.
+When you see a song with a Dolby Atmos logo means you can get the same feeling of a more expansive listening experience.
 Spatial Music doesn't have quite the same impact as it does in a movie or game, though.

 How do I get it?

-Also, don't expect anything like Apple's take on spatial audio through the Airpods Pro.
+Also, don't expect anything like Apple's take on spatial audio through the AirPods Pro or Pro 2.
 Apple is using a gyroscope in each earbud and special effects in iOS to do things their own way and you won't get the same effect on anything but an iPhone or iPad.

 If you want to experience a movie or game and feel like you're deep inside the action, grab your headphones and use an app that provides spatial audio.
 You might love it, but if not, it's simple to turn off.